Ahmaud Arbery’s mom: Thankful for justice and son’s legacy

 BRUNSWICK, Ga.
 (AP) — Ahmaud Arbery’s mother woke up Thursday with a new, very important blessing on Thanksgiving Day.

 But there will still be an empty chair at the family’s celebrations.
-It is a reminder that while she feels justice was served when the three white men who helped shoot her son were convicted Wednesday for cornering and killing him he ran through a coastal Georgia neighborhood, she will never be made whole again because her son is gone.
+It is a reminder that while she feels justice was served when the three white men who helped shoot her son were convicted Wednesday for cornering and killing him as he ran through a coastal Georgia neighborhood, she will never be made whole again because her son is gone.

 “This is the second Thanksgiving we’ve had without Ahmaud.
 But at the same time I’m thankful.
 This is the first Thanksgiving we are saying we got justice for Ahmaud,” Arbery’s mother, Wanda Cooper-Jones, told The Associated Press in an interview Thursday.